jkurthoconnor/language-specific-problems/crs225/practice_what_is_this1.md

 ### Solution:

-`foo` is the contains `this`, and since `foo` is invoked with function invocation the execution context will be the implicit global object.
+`foo` contains `this`, and since `foo` is invoked with function invocation the execution context will be the implicit global object.
 The global var `a` is a property on the global object, so the program will log the value of global `a` (`window.a`), i.e. 2.

 ## Problem 6: